ZacAllen/Practice/README.md

 # NIGHTMAN GAME
-First godot game following GDQuest practice tutorial.
+This is a Nightman game now